koralium/flowtide/docs/docs/connectors/openfga.md

     define can_read: can_read from group
 ```

-And one wants to materialize users based on "*project*: *can_read*" definition, the following query graph is created:
+And one wants to materialize users based on "*doc*: *can_read*" definition, the following query graph is created:

 ```kroki type=blockdiag